ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ### `retireAllExistingGames`

-Retires all games that exist.
+Retires all currently deployed games.

+- Must set the **game retirement timestamp** to the current block timestamp.
 - Must be **authorized** by guardian role.

 ### `setGameBlacklisted`